Believe it or not… most running injuries are preventable! This guide will help you understand, treat, and prevent running injuries.

 Arguably the most common theme across acute running injuries (as opposed to chronic injuries) is that we’re not paying attention when they happen.
 To combat this, get in the habit of running with a purpose.

-If you’re following a running plan, it will likely tell you what to focus on during a run.
+If you’re following a running program, it will likely tell you what to focus on during a run.
 One day might be speed, the next endurance, or maybe hills, pace, etc.

 If you’re not on a running plan, or if you just want a different idea, focusing on your breath is a great way to bring purpose to your run.